nilic/kubectl-unlimited/README.md

 ```
 # get containers with either CPU or memory limits unset
 $ kubectl unlimited

+# same, but in JSON
+$ kubectl unlimited -o json

 # get containers with only CPU limits unset
 $ kubectl unlimited cpu